Birth to 3 Program: Child Development

 Tips and tools to track child development

-- Ages & Stages Questionnaires (ASQ): Information for parents about this screening tool used by health and child care providers to understand a child’s development.
-(You can also learn more about the ASQ for social-emotional health, which can help screen for behavioral concerns.)
+- Ages & Stages Questionnaires (ASQ)—Learn about this screening tool.
+It is used by health and child care providers to understand child development.
+You can also learn more about the ASQ for social-emotional health—It helps screen for behavioral concerns.

-- Baby Brain Map: An interactive tool that shows how a child’s brain develops from the prenatal stage to 36 months of age.
-(You’ll also learn what you can do to enrich a child’s development during each stage.)
+- Baby Brain Map—An interactive tool that shows how your child’s brain develops from before your baby is born up to 36 months of age.
+You’ll also learn what you can do to support your child’s growth through each stage.

 - Learn the Signs.
-Act Early.: A digital toolkit that includes some of the most popular resources for tracking child development, including the Centers for Disease Control and Prevention Milestone Tracker App, milestone checklists, child development fact sheets, and more.
+Act Early—A digital toolkit that includes some of the most popular resources for tracking child development.
+This includes tools such as:

 Learn more about child development

-- Birth to 5: Watch Me Thrive: A collection of resources for parents and caregivers to help track developmental milestones, screening history, and more.
+- Birth to 5: Watch Me Thrive—Find resources to help track your child’s milestones, screening history, and more.

-- Center on the Developing Child at Harvard University: Video playlist that explains how stress and trauma can affect a child’s development.
+- Center on the Developing Child at Harvard University—This is a video playlist.
+The videos explain how stress and trauma affect your child’s development.

-- Center on the Social and Emotional Foundations for Early Learning: Resources and tips for families to support a child’s social and emotional development.
+- Center on the Social and Emotional Foundations for Early Learning—Tools and tips to support your child’s social and emotional development.

-- Zero to Three: Booklets on early development and the interactive Baby Brain Map which shows how a child’s brain develops from the prenatal stage to 36 months of age.
+- Zero to Three—Find booklets on early development.
+You’ll also find the interactive Baby Brain Map.
+The map shows how your child’s brain develops from before birth up to 36 months of age.